Operation Shader: Airstrikes

 In November 2015, following the November 2015 Paris attacks and the adoption of United Nations Security Council Resolution 2249, David Cameron made his first case to Parliament for the UK to conduct airstrikes against ISIL in Syria.
 He argued that the United Kingdom would be safer by conducting airstrikes and that the UK could not outsource its security to allies.
 The Prime Minister went on to state that he would not hold a vote on airstrikes until he was sure he could win it.
 In the days following, French President François Hollande and French Defense Secretary Jean-Yves Le Drian made calls for Britain to join airstrikes.
 This was followed by an appeal from the Russian Ambassador to the UK, Alexander Vladimirovich Yakovenko.

 In December 2015, the House of Commons held a ten-hour debate on participating in airstrikes against ISIL in Syria with a final vote.
 The debate ended with 397 votes in favour of airstrikes and 223 against.
-Hours after the vote, four Tornado GR4 strike aircraft left Cyprus and attacked ISIL positions in Syria for the first time, aided by a Voyager aerial refueling tanker and an MQ-9 Reaper drone.
+Hours after the vote, four Tornado GR4 strike aircraft left Cyprus and attacked ISIL positions in Syria for the first time, aided by a Voyager aerial refuelling tanker and an MQ-9 Reaper drone.
 The aircraft attacked Omar oilfield in Eastern Syria, one of the largest sources of financial income for ISIL.
-Defence Secretary Michael Fallon subsequently announced that the Royal Air Force would be "doubling its strike force" with six Eurofighter Typhoon multirole fighters and two more Tornado GR4 strike aircraft.
+Defence Secretary Michael Fallon subsequently announced that the Royal Air Force would be "doubling its strike force" with six Eurofighter Typhoon multi-role fighters and two more Tornado GR4 strike aircraft.

 By 24 January 2016, the RAF had used 7 Hellfire missiles, 9 Brimstone missiles and 34 Paveway IV laser-guided bombs in Syria.

 Forces.net reported that as of 14 March 2017, Britain had carried out 85 strikes in Syria, a number second only to the United States.

 In June 2021, the Royal Navy deployed a carrier strike group, UK Carrier Strike Group 21, centred around the aircraft carrier HMS Queen Elizabeth to support anti-ISIL operations.
-A joint force of RAF and US Marine Corps F-35B Lightning II multirole combat aircraft began launching combat sorties over Syria from the aircraft carrier whilst in the eastern Mediterranean.
+A joint force of RAF and US Marine Corps F-35B Lightning II combat aircraft began launching combat sorties over Syria from the aircraft carrier whilst in the eastern Mediterranean.
 Airstrikes were confirmed by the United States Naval Institute.
 By early July, the carrier strike group had withdrawn and headed east via the Suez Canal.

 On 14 December 2021, an RAF Typhoon shot down a hostile drone which posed a threat to Coalition forces at the Al-Tanf military base in Southern Syria.
 It was the RAF's first air-to-air engagement in combat conducted by a Typhoon.
 An ASRAAM short-range air-to-air missile was used in the engagement.